cheeseBG/csi-visualization/README.md

 ```
 pip install -r requirements.txt
 ```
-* If you want to use real-time plotter, clone this repo to the Raspberry Pi with Nexmon firmware installed.
+* If you want to use real-time plot, clone this repo to the Raspberry Pi with Nexmon firmware installed.

 ## Usage